knadeaulab/firefighter_study/README.md

   -  SessionInfo - provides detailed information about the R session used to run the R script.
 - **Files/**
   - Intermediate and processed output files
+## Contact
+For questions, please contact Abhinav Kaushik at akaushik [at] hsph.harvard.edu.